benko/amq-openshift/README.md

-This project demonstrates how multiple A-MQ brokers can be set up in a mesh in OpenShift without sharing a `DeploymentConfig` (that is, how an A-MQ mesh can work without a `ReplicationController`, just several stand-alone independent Pods).
+This project demonstrates how multiple A-MQ brokers can be set up in a mesh in OpenShift without sharing a `DeploymentConfig` (that is, how an A-MQ mesh can work without a `ReplicationController`, just several stand-alone independent pods).

+## the problem

-For added value, it uses a RWO (`ReadWriteOnly`) `PersistentVolumeClaim`, which is apparently the only write-access mode currently supported by EBS.
-This means that only one pod will be able to acquire write access and all others trying to access that particular PV will have to be happy just observing.
+This project uses RWO (`ReadWriteOnce`) PVCs (`PersistentVolumeClaim`s), which is apparently the only write-access mode currently supported by EBS storage backend.
+This means that only one pod will be able to acquire write access and all others trying to access that particular PVC will have to be happy just observing.

-That is  also why a PVC can not be shared by multiple brokers in *split* mode (that is, sharing one single PVC by creating multiple message stores inside subdirectories) - each broker must have its own PVC (and a corresponding PV on the cluster side).
+That is also why a PVC with this access mode can not be shared by multiple brokers in *split* mode (that is, sharing one PVC by creating multiple message stores inside subdirectories, one per pod replica), and herein lies the root of all evil, and the reason for this sample project to exist in the first place.

+Using a `ReplicationController` to scale A-MQ pods up to create a mesh works wonderfully when there are RWM (`ReadWriteMany`) PVCs available - there is almost nothing to do except deploy the pod and scale it.

+In RWO access mode, however, each broker must have its own PVC (and a corresponding PV on the cluster side), which means we can not control their number simply by scaling the pods - scaled pods will use the *exact* same pod template, all of them, which also means their `Volume`s and `VolumeMount`s will be the same - referring to the same `PersistentVolumeClaim`.

+For this reason, we create one PVC per broker replica, and then use shared labels on the pods we deploy to enable the mesh `Service` to find all pods using a `selector`.

+To be able to prove that messages are indeed being forwarded between the brokers (i.e. *store-and-forward* federation), we also use two additional services, an `incoming` and and `outgoing` service used by the JMS producer and consumer applications, respectively.

 ## before you begin